Maryland Terrapins men's basketball: B1G new world – the Mark Turgeon era

-Mark Turgeon had built a very respectable mid major program at Wichita State but ended with a disappointing year before beginning a successful spell in College Station with the Aggies in 2007.
+Mark Turgeon had built a mid major program at Wichita State but ended with a disappointing year before beginning a successful spell in College Station with the Aggies in 2007.

 Prior to his last year at Texas A&M, Turgeon had negotiated a contract extension and salary increase.
 On May 9, 2011, at 8pm, Turgeon met with his coaching staff and players to inform them that half an hour earlier he accepted the head coach position at the University of Maryland.
 He had visited the campus earlier that day and left with an offer.
 When asked about his decision at an Aggie Athletics press conference, he said "Maryland's got a great basketball tradition.
 [Texas A&M and Maryland are] real similar.
 It's a gut feeling."
 In their meeting earlier that night he told the Aggie players "it was the hardest decision [he] ever had to make... because of [them]."
 Turgeon said that fan attendance at A&M did not factor into his decision.